top of page

 The mission of the Dan Cosgrove Animal Shelter is to provide outstanding comprehensive animal care, to rescue and rehome abandoned animals, and to promote responsible pet guardianship through educational and outreach programs directed to the communities it serves: Branford, North Branford, and Northford.

-The project involves extensive demolition and a full gut renovation of the existing structure to improve efficiencies and create a state-of-the-art shelter system.
-The latest technologies will be utilized to address noise reduction; lighting needs; plumbing requirements; security and safety concerns; and the prevention of microbial growth and contamination.
+Completed in May 2023, the project’s goals were to improve efficiencies and create a state-of-the-art shelter system.
+The latest technologies were utilized to address noise reduction; lighting needs; plumbing requirements; security and safety concerns; and the prevention of microbial growth and contamination.

-The master plan for the facility includes a new lobby and visitor check-in area, community room, pet-adoption visiting rooms, upgraded kennels, a separate cattery, quarantine / isolation room for sick animals, examination rooms, staff breakout room, and administrative offices.
-Interior finishes include resilient flooring, maple work stations and millwork, solid surface countertops, and custom eco-resin panels.
+The master plan for the facility included a new lobby and visitor check-in area, community/training room, pet-adoption visiting rooms, upgraded kennels, cattery, quarantine/isolation rooms, examination rooms, staff breakout room, and administrative offices.
+Interior finishes include resilient flooring, maple workstations and millwork, solid surface countertops, and custom eco-resin panels.

-The building’s exterior will receive a new treatment of wood and metal cladding, and a new standing seam metal roof with skylights, as well as an illuminated timber-framed entrance vestibule.
-The property will be further enhanced with dog runs, pet walking trails, relief areas, and a multi-animal barn.
-Additional site work will improve circulation and accommodate new and additional parking.
+The building’s exterior received a new treatment of wood and metal cladding, a new standing seam metal roof with skylights, and an illuminated timber-framed entrance vestibule.
+Additional site work improved circulation and accommodated new and additional parking.
+Plans to further enhance the property include pet walking trails, dog runs, relief areas, and a multi-animal barn.

 bottom of page